Town of Cary

 Background

-Celebrated annually, Juneteenth commemorates June 19, 1865, when Union General Gordon Granger read federal orders in Galveston, Texas, that all previously-enslaved Black people in the state were free.
-Today, Juneteenth commemorates African American freedom and emphasizes education and achievement though a day marked with celebrations and special gatherings.
+Celebrated annually, Juneteenth commemorates June 19, 1865, when Union General Gordon Granger read federal orders in Galveston, Texas, declaring that all previously enslaved Black people in the state were free.
+Today, Juneteenth commemorates African American freedom and emphasizes education and achievement, though it is marked by celebrations and special gatherings.

 Join us at the Park for a soulful Juneteenth Celebration with Historian Darrell Stover.
-Experience Songs of Freedom through live reenactments, spoken word, and a saxophone summit.
-A day of unity, culture, and joy honoring resilience, liberation, and the spirit of freedom!
+Experience the spirit of “freedom dance” as movement takes center stage, honoring expression, resilience, and joy through live performances and moments that invite everyone to join in.
 For more information, visit the Downtown Cary Park website.